 The First-year and Sophomore Classes, according to cohort year, shall each elect five Representatives to Congress for a term not to exceed one year.
 The Junior and Senior Classes shall together elect ten Representatives.
 Each Representative must meet all requirements to become a member of Congress.
 A Representative of the Congress must have been a member of Bonchek House for at least one day.
-Representatives shall serve a one-year term upon election at the beginning of the Fall semester.
-At least eleven members of Congress must agree to join the Summer Congress Committee, which will vote via email if a vote is necessary throughout the summer.
+Representatives shall serve a one-year term upon election.
+Representatives of the rising Sophomore, Junior, and Senior Classes shall be elected at the end of the Spring semester and must agree to join the Summer Congress Committee.
+The Summer Congress Committee will vote via electronic communication, if a vote is necessary throughout the summer.
+Representatives of the First-year Class shall be elected at the beginning of the Fall semester.
 A vote will pass with a majority vote.

 The Congress shall always provide and maintain for three committees: the Finance Committee, the Rules Committee, and the Programming Committee.
-Each of these Committees shall be composed of no less than five Representatives.
 The Chairs of all committees must be elected Representatives of the Congress.
 Chairs shall be elected by a plurality of Congress.
 The Congress reserves the right to establish and abolish additional committees as it sees fit.
 One single Representative may not serve as Chair of more than one committee.
-Special privilege shall be afforded to those Representatives of the Congress who serve on no committees when filling committee vacancies.
 All Representatives shall have an equal right to serve on committees as their fellow Representatives.
 The Chair of the Finance Committee shall be the Treasurer.
 The Treasurer shall be cosignatory for all budgetary issues and must provide routine financial updates to Congress.
 The Treasurer shall serve as a member of the Cabinet.
 The Chair of the Rules Committee shall oversee the creation and maintenance of all House rules.
+House rules shall be ratified by a majority votes of all Representatives.
 The Programming Chair must plan and coordinate social events within the House.

 The Speaker of the Congress shall be a Representative who is elected by plurality of the Congress and shall serve a term not exceeding one academic year in length.
 The Speaker shall moderate all Congressional meetings.
 The Rules Committee Chair shall fill in for the Speaker if the Speaker is unable to attend a Congressional meeting.